stathisg/how-old-am-i/assets/readme.txt

 For questions, issues, or feature requests, you can [contact me](http://burnmind.com/contact), or post them either in the [WordPress Forum](http://wordpress.org/tags/how-old-am-i) (make sure to add the tag "how-old-am-i"), or in [this](http://burnmind.com/freebies/how-old-am-i) blog post.

 == Changelog ==

+= 1.2.0 =
+* Added the ability to show negative ages.

 = 1.1.0 =
 * Added "on" and "bday" shortcode attributes.